Top Tips for Football Betting Success

 Welcome to Gambling.com’s ultimate tips for football betting success!
 On this page you’ll find useful general tips, common mistakes, guides to hedge betting and betting your own team and more!
 Use the shortcuts below to access specific sections or start reading below.

 While there’s never a guaranteed outcome with a football bet, there are some golden rules that you should always stick to.
 Before throwing on that cheeky flutter, checkbox the following tips.
+They could be very useful for Premier League betting over the course of the season.

 The golden rule of gambling in general is that you should only wager what you can afford to lose – this applies to football betting too.
 Just like the players on the pitch, you need to keep your discipline and not lose your head when things are not going your way.